StudioCanal UK

-StudioCanal Limited, doing business as StudioCanal UK (formerly known as Optimum Releasing), is a British film distribution division and the official British branch of the French film & television production and distribution company StudioCanal in the UK.
-The company releases many films, including foreign, anime (mostly Studio Ghibli (until 2024)), independent, art, British, Irish and American films in the United Kingdom.
+StudioCanal Limited, trading as StudioCanal UK (formerly known as Optimum Releasing), is a British film production and distribution subsidiary and the official British branch of the French film & television production and distribution company StudioCanal.
+The company releases many films, including independent and arthouse; British, foreign, anime and Studio Ghibli (until 2022).

 History

 Optimum Releasing (1999–2011)

 The company was founded in October 1998, and began operation as Optimum Releasing in May 1999.
 The company, at the time, was exclusively a theatrical distributor, holding distribution of new releases and UK rights to the back catalogues of other companies.
 Optimum's first theatrical release was a restored version of The Third Man, licensed from Le Studio Canal+, and was released in July of that year, on the same weekend as the anticipated UK release of Star Wars: Episode I – The Phantom Menace.

 The company launched a Home Entertainment division in 2004, and released material under several banners: